Prasannajaga/repello-security-agent/README.md

 # Security Agent

+ ⚠️**Disclaimer**: This repository may contain content or examples that are Not Safe For Work (NSFW) and are intended solely for testing and development purposes.
+Please review all code, documentation, and related resources thoroughly before using them in any professional, production, or public environments.

 Repello Security Agent is an open-source tool designed to provide real-time security monitoring and threat mitigation for AI applications.
 It continuously scans AI inputs/outputs to detect vulnerabilities (e.g., prompt injections or jailbreak attempts) and enforce security policies.
 By providing continuous monitoring and mitigation, it helps keep GenAI applications secure in real time.

 ## Table of Contents